dchicchon/graphql-server/README.md

 ## Development
 This server is created using [Apollo](https://www.apollographql.com/) which offers quick scaffolding of GraphQL servers that can run in a variety of development environments.

+This project was also developed using [Node.js](https://nodejs.org/en/). `Please ensure that you have the latest version of Node.js installed before running this project`.

 ## Run
 To run this project, run the following command in the console
 ```console